AnjayGoel/mtp-frontend/README.md

+# MTP-Frontend
-# Frontend for my MTP thesis on behavioral game theory
+## Frontend for my MTP thesis on behavioral game theory